stockeh/scalable-server-design/README.md

 # Distributed Computing
 **Using Thread Pools & Micro Batching to Manage and Load Balance Active Network Connections**

-This project focuses on developing a server to handle network traffic by designing a custom tread pool.
+This project focuses on developing a server to handle network traffic with the design of a custom tread pool.
 This thread pool is configurable to manage a number of threads that will be used to perform tasks relating to network communications.
 This includes:

 - Managing incoming network connections
 - Receiving data over these network connections